 — Additional reporting by Shannon Vestal, Ryan Roschke, and Maggie Pehanick

 Leslie and Ron, Parks and Recreation

 Like any good pair of platonic friends, Ron (Nick Offerman) and Leslie (Amy Poehler ) have their differences — he hates almost everything Leslie loves, especially government — but they always have each other's backs.
 When Leslie marries Ben, Ron is there to walk her down the aisle, and Leslie later returns the favor with a sweet solo scavenger hunt that is right up Ron's alley.
-Of course, they spend a little time legitimately hating each other for a few years, we find out this season — but they finally talk about it and figure out how it was growing pains when Leslie leaves the parks department.
+Of course, they spend a little time legitimately hating each other for a few years, but they finally talk about it and figure out how it was growing pains when Leslie leaves the parks department.
 Just like real friends.